 Q: Should you have flowers in your vegetable garden?

-Answer: Yes, flowers help deter pests and attract beneficial pollinators making them perfect for veggie gardens.
+Answer: Yes, adding flowers to your vegetable garden helps deter pests and attract beneficial pollinators making them perfect for veggie gardens.

 Q: What flowers should I put in a vegetable garden?

-Answer: Other than the ones we mentioned above, a few that are good to add are:
+Answer: Flowers that should be put in a vegetable garden other than the ones we mentioned above, a few that are good to add are:

 to name a few.

 Answer: Here are some flowers you should not plant near your vegetables: